 In the WEGOVY clinical trials for weight reduction and long-term maintenance, 233 (9%) WEGOVY-treated patients were aged 65 to 75 years and 23 (1%) WEGOVY-treated patients were aged 75 years and older [see Clinical Studies (14.2)].
 In a cardiovascular outcomes trial, 2656 (30%) WEGOVY-treated patients were aged 65 to 75 years and 703 (8%) WEGOVY-treated patients were aged 75 years and older [see Clinical Studies (14.1)].
 No overall difference in effectiveness was observed between patients aged 65 years and older and younger adult patients.
 In the cardiovascular outcomes trial, patients aged 75 years and older reported more fractures of the hip and pelvis on WEGOVY than on placebo.
 Patients aged 75 years and older (WEGOVY-treated and placebo-treated) reported more serious adverse reactions overall compared to younger adult patients [see Adverse Reactions (6.1)].

-No dose adjustment of WEGOVY is recommended for patients with renal impairment.
+The recommended dosage of WEGOVY in patients with renal impairment is the same as those with normal renal function.
 In a study in patients with renal impairment, including end-stage renal disease, no clinically relevant change in semaglutide pharmacokinetics was observed [see Clinical Pharmacology (12.3)].

-No dose adjustment of WEGOVY is recommended for patients with hepatic impairment.
+The recommended dosage of WEGOVY in patients with hepatic impairment is the same as those with normal hepatic function.
 In a study in patients with different degrees of hepatic impairment, no clinically relevant change in semaglutide pharmacokinetics was observed [see Clinical Pharmacology (12.3)].

 Overdoses have been reported with other GLP-1 receptor agonists.
 Effects have included severe nausea, severe vomiting, and severe hypoglycemia.
 In the event of overdose, appropriate supportive treatment should be initiated according to the patient’s clinical signs and symptoms.
 In the event of an overdose of WEGOVY, consider contacting the Poison Help line (1-800-222-1222) or a medical toxicologist for additional overdosage management recommendations.
 A prolonged period of observation and treatment for these symptoms may be necessary, taking into account the long half-life of WEGOVY of approximately 1 week.